 “After Competing in his first tournament and winning gold, my son now understands what training really means.
 It was awesome, a great experience!”

-Along with obvious physical improvement, other benefits from participation and training in martial arts can be helpful for mental and emotional health.
-These are skills that set a foundation for lifelong success.
+The obvious physical benefits from participation and training in martial arts strength, flexibility, coordination can extend to improving mental and emotional health.
+These benefits and skills can be summarized as:

 What children need.
 They need a time and place where they can release lots of energy.
 They need clear boundaries and expectations.
 They need lessons on how to work well with others.
-They need guidance and adult examples.
+They need encouragement, guidance, and other positive role models.

 What can you do?
 Participating in MSMAP activities can often provide immediate positive results in both behavior and attitude.
 Releasing energy including running, yelling, and, yes, even hitting things allows children to express themselves in a very basic way.
 When they do it with us, maybe they won't do it at home or school.